elyasha/myVelib/README.md

 a given instant of time.

 ### Computation of statistics
-- [x] the myVelib system stores relevant data in form of records representing N rental bike simulations (by dierent users, on dierent stations, and with dierent duration)
+- [x] the myVelib system stores relevant data in form of records representing N rental bicycle simulations (by dierent users, on dierent stations, and with dierent duration)
 - [x] the statistics (computed w.r.t. the rental records added in previous step) for each user are displayed